 LastPass works on Mac, Linux, Windows as a browser plugin.
 Once installed, it has some really sophisticated (but simplified) feature that will save your passwords.
 You have complete control over all the settings and customizations that LastPass is capable of.
 All of this is free.

 Although old-school, mSecure is one of the best password managers for iPhone.
 It is not a minimalist app.
-On the contrary, mSecure comes with a full-fledged list of features that make it (even as a mobile app) enormously powerful. mSecure syncs with iCloud, has features like email backup, auto-capture, sync everywhere etc. It's a cluster of some of the best, refined features that one would want out of a paid password manager.
+On the contrary, mSecure comes with a full-fledged list of features that make it (even as a mobile app) enormously powerful. mSecure syncs with iCloud have features like email backup, auto-capture, sync everywhere, etc. It's a cluster of some of the best, refined features that one would want out of a paid password manager.

 mSecure's desktop companion (for Mac and Windows) costs $19.95.
 Unlike LastPass, there are no annual subscriptions.
 It's a one-time purchase.
 The iOS app costs $9.99 – pricey but worth every penny.